Plus, the three main reasons you can't uninstall

 How To Disable Apps

 Some preinstalled apps just won’t budge.
-Instead of going through a lengthy process to uninstall them manually, you can simply disable them.
+Instead of going through a lengthy process to uninstall them manually, you can disable them.
 Disabling an app prevents it from using system resources, but it remains installed and still takes up space on your hard drive.

 To disable an app: